M-o-a-T/owslave/HOWTO.md

 by adding a `/` to the port description.
 Alternately, if you have an external pull-up resistor, you can add `!`, which switches between "high impedance" and "pull-down to zero", instead.
-These modifiers also apply to the other two states, but that's usually not useful.
+These modifiers also apply to the other two states (i.e. a port marked with `+!` will switch between Pull-Up and One), but that's usually not useful.

 Please do not bother this author with Arduino-based port numbers.

-Thus, if you want to control the output ports B0 and B1, both of which shall be low initially:
+Thus, if you want to write B0 (initially low) and read/write B1 (with pull-up):

     types:
       port: 2
     port:
       1: B0_
-      2: B1_
+      2: B1+/

 ### pwm